hrosseel/belgian_recycle_calendar_creator/README.md

 # Belgian Recycle Calendar Creator

-Create a recycling calendar using the [Recycle!](https://recycleapp.be) API.
+Create a recycling calendar for your address using the [Recycle!](https://recycleapp.be) API.
 Only works in Belgium.

 # How to